contentstack/datasync-content-store-mongodb/README.md

 ## Contentstack Sync Content Store MongoDB

-The Contentstack Sync utility lets you sync your Contentstack data on your server, enabling you to save data locally and serve content directly from your server.
+The Contentstack sync utility lets you sync your Contentstack data on your server, enabling you to save data locally and serve content directly from your server.

-The Cotentstack MongoDB Content Store is part of Contentstack Sync utility's content storage drivers and is used to store data in the MongoDB database.
+The Cotentstack MongoDB Content Store is part of Contentstack sync utility's content storage drivers and is used to store data in the MongoDB database.

-Learn how Contentstack helps you store your data locally with the help of the Contentstack Sync utility [here]().
+Learn how Contentstack helps you store your data locally with the help of the Contentstack sync utility [here]().

 Currently, Contentstack offers the following databases for storing the synced data:
 - Filesystem data store: [contentstack-content-store-filesystem](https://github.com/contentstack/contentstack-content-store-filesystem)